justin-xing/Bash-Themed-Website/README.md

-# personal-website
+# Bash Themed Website

-Version 1 of my personal website
+My first iteratiion of personal website, designed to mimix the Bash terminal that I love to use!